kataras/build-a-better-web-together/serialize-engines.md

 			StreamingJSON bool
 		}
 	*/
-	iris.UseResponse(json.New(json.Config{
+	iris.UseSerializer(json.ContentType, json.New(json.Config{
 		Prefix: []byte("MYPREFIX"),
-	}), json.ContentType) // you can use anything as the second parameter, the json.ContentType is the string "application/json", the context.JSON renders with this engine's key.
+	})) // you can use anything as the second parameter, the json.ContentType is the string "application/json", the context.JSON renders with this engine's key.

 	jsonHandlerSimple := func(ctx *iris.Context) {
 		ctx.JSON(iris.StatusOK, myjson{Name: "iris"})